Migration Effort Estimator

 Get Your Score

-Each answer feeds a weighted algorithm that produces an effort score (1–100), risk level, and letter grade.
-Higher scores mean harder migrations.
+Real dependency data feeds a weighted algorithm that produces an effort score (1–100), risk level, and letter grade with per-dependency health badges.

 Plan Your Work